Languages of Japan: History

 Not until shortly after the turn of the second century did indications of language appear in Chinese texts.
 Chinese characters were adopted and records of spoken language were made in Japan.
 Hiragana and Katakana characters were incorporated as a relatively accurate way to represent the sounds of Chinese characters.

 Ryūkyūan languages

 Chinese characters were first introduced to Ryūkyūan languages shortly into the 13th-century.
 Details concerning the language before then are not well known.
 14th-century records indicate that gifts from Ryūkyū Islands to China used Hiragana, which indicates that these languages were tied to Mainland Japanese at the time.

 Ainu languages

 History records that people in Hokkaidō, Sakhalin and the Kuril Islands spoke Ainu languages, but there are also places in and around Tōhoku whose names derive from Ainu languages.
 According to 16th-century records, Ainu languages had no written form.
 Only from the 19th-century did the Ainu languages begin to use Katakana.

 Orok language

-Record show that the Orok language was spoken during the latter part of the Edo period in Hokkaidō, Sakhalin and the Kuril Islands; however, there are only a few speakers still in existence.
+Records show that the Orok language was spoken during the latter part of the Edo period in Hokkaidō, Sakhalin and the Kuril Islands; however, there are only a few speakers still in existence.